 - Timing of testing

-- The factors associated with receiving testing such as age, sex, ethnicity, geographic location, insurance type, and treatment in a community versus academic clinic
+- The factors associated with receiving biomarker testing such as age, sex, ethnicity, geographic location, insurance type, and treatment in a community versus an academic clinic

 - All patients were over the age of 18, had a new diagnosis of CLL/SLL, had more than six months of continuous enrollment, and had no prior treatments from January 2014 to May 2021.